sapotools/sapo/SIL.md

 }
 ```
 Each row represent a parallelotope by referencing its directions.
 This can be done giving the name, if provided in the definition, or by their number.
-In fact, each direction has an associated number depending on the order of definition ('0' the first, `1` the second and so on).
+In fact, each direction has an associated number depending on the order of definition (`0` the first, `1` the second and so on).

-The user must pay attention in decribing bounded parallelotopes.
+The user must pay attention in describing bounded parallelotopes.

 If the template is not provided, then it is automatically generated.
 If the template is partial, in that it does not contain all defined directions, a new template is computed that contains all parallelotopes explicitly defined.